Merapolis/phishing-defense-cirumvention/README.md

 >>> Install complete.
 Run "ollama" from the command line.
 ```
 # Pulling/Running Mistral
-In order to make this most accessible and given the use-case, the phi model was chosen.
+In order to make this most accessible and given the use-case, the Mistral model was chosen.
 ```
 ollama run mistral
 ```